 An outward-looking church

 At Holy Trinity we are keen to be involved in our local community, and to work both with local churches, and with other agencies and organisations, and ways of increasing this involvement are always under review.

-We have connections with several counselling and other support agencies within the city: see the Our partners pages.
+We have connections with several counselling and other support agencies within the city.

 Being centrally located we are in a prime position near Dunfermline Town train station and Dunfermline Bus Station.
-Our hall, the size of a badminton court lends itself to meetings, parties, dances, music rehearsal space and much more.
-It comes with a generous kitchen, two toilets (one disabled) and access to our small sun trap garden.
-We are more than happy to consider any booking, please contact our secretary via our contact us page: http://holytrinitychurch.org.uk/how-to-contact-us/
+Our hall, just larger than the size of a badminton court lends itself to meetings, parties, dances, music rehearsal space and much more.
+It comes with a generous kitchen, two toilets (one with disabled access and baby changing facilities) and access to our small sun trap garden.
+We are more than happy to consider any booking, please contact our secretary via our contact us page.

 We hope members and visitors at Holy Trinity will feel that they are part of a vibrant and caring worshipping, spiritual and social community.
 We try to offer people the space and support they need for individual reflection and growth as well as friendship and involvement within the life of the church as a whole.

 The main focus of our community life is our worship, which we do, together, on Sundays and at other times during the week.